CubicZebra/informatics/docs/source/supplement/supp_a6.rst

 is termed as Bayesian posterior.

-For convenience, the denominator of :eq:`Bayesian theorem` is a parameter :math:`\theta` independent distribution that could be simplified as a certain constant during calculation.
-Therefore it generally using :math:`p(\theta | \mathcal{D}) \propto p(\mathcal{D} | \theta) p(\theta)` for further calculations.
+For convenience, the denominator of :eq:`Bayesian theorem` is a parameter :math:`\theta` independent distribution that is reducible as a certain constant during calculation.
+Therefore it generally employs :math:`p(\theta | \mathcal{D}) \propto p(\mathcal{D} | \theta) p(\theta)` for further calculations.
-And also, during calculation it concerns more about the parameter related term.
-If a :ref:`kernel <Kernel and scale>` unveiled during simplification, the corresponding distribution can be established rationally.
+And also, during reduction it concerns more about the parameter related term.
+If a :ref:`kernel <Kernel and scale>` like term unveiled during simplification, the corresponding distribution can be established rationally.

 Generally, the :math:`p(\theta)` and :math:`p(\theta | \mathcal{D})` are of the identical family of
 probabilistic distribution, therefore the Bayesian prior and posterior are relative concepts.
 A updated Bayesian